TNolan01/weather/readme/README.md

 <li> Grey header and footer white text in white for clarity and contrast. </li>
 <li> Use of orange as high-light color.
 Orange is used to distinguish sections and values.
 I also used the orange color with the 'hover' property to show when the user is over a selectable option on the header and footer sections.
 <li> I used blue with the 'hover' property on the buttons on the Charts page to help distinguish which button the user is hovering over. </li>
-<li> The site has simple weather related logo in the top left hand corner of the screen.</li>
+<li> The site has simple weather-related logo in the top left-hand corner of the screen.</li>
 </ul>

 <p>Styling of the html structure is handled by the file located in the css folder. </p>